Monday, 26 January 2026

 Photo by Marcelo Moreira Photo by Marcelo Moreira

-Is it open source?
+Is it open-source?
 Or is it bad?

 How many people have checked the code for problems?

-They operate in different countries that have different laws.
+Companies operate in different countries that have different laws.
 No matter how secure they say they are, they have to comply with the law, and often that means being able to answer to subpoenas and help law enforcement.
 As we saw during the Snowden leaks, governments will force companies to comply (RIP Lavabit), and many big companies simply have built-in direct access for government agencies (e.g. PRISM).

 If the software is open source, there's nowhere to hide the backdoor.